AdobeDocs/campaign.en/help/v8/start/connect.md

 The permissions apply to operator profiles or operator groups.

-Learn how to grant access to users and define their permissions in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management.html).
+Learn more about users and how to define their permissions in [this section](permissions.md).

 ## Web access